CORRECTED-Turkish Airlines CEO says electronics ban on U.S. flights to be lifted on July 5

 (Corrects day of Abu Dhabi lifting, paragraph 3)

-ANKARA, July 3 The chief executive of Turkish Airlines expects the ban on electronic devices on flights the United States to be lifted on July 5, he said on Twitter on Monday.
+ANKARA, July 3 (Reuters) - The chief executive of Turkish Airlines expects the ban on electronic devices on flights the United States to be lifted on July 5, he said on Twitter on Monday.

 CEO Bilal Eksi did not give further details.